ColmPurcell/CI-PP1-WicklowHeatherHoney/README.md

 ### Libraries, Frameworks and Programmes:
 - Font Awesome: Used for icons for social media on the footer and bee and phone icon on the contact form.
-- Google Fonts: Used to import the fonts Antonio ans Source Sans Pro used for the headings and paragraphs respectively.
+- Google Fonts: Used to import the fonts Antonio and Source Sans Pro used for the headings and paragraphs respectively.
 A back up of sans-serif was used also.
 - Github: Used to store my repository and deploy my page.
 - Gitpod: Used to edit my code and push code to github.
 - Balsamiq: Used to create wireframe mock-ups of the project.